Borbon, Cebu

 Borbon, officially the Municipality of Borbon (Lungsod sa Borbon; Bayan ng Borbon), is a municipality in the province of Cebu, Philippines.
-According to the 2020 census, it has a population of 38,187 people.
+According to the 2024 census, it has a population of 40,097 people.

 History

 According to the Panublion publication, Borbon was established as a parish on 15 September 1862 and had San Sebastian as its patron saint.
 Today St. Sebastian's fiesta is celebrated every 20 January.
 Borbon was formerly a visita or an extension community of the town of Sogod.
 That is why many of the first settlers of Borbon were families whose roots can be traced back to relatives in Sogod.

 In addition, Redondo 1886 describes the Borbon church made of wood and tabique resting on a base of mortar, dimensions 22+1/2 × 7+1/2 fathom.
 The church was thatched with grass.
 The original church is believed to have been one of the oldest churches in Cebu prior to its demolition after World War II.

-The town was said to have been named after the Bourbon royal family, or a misinterpretation of the Cebuano term "Bonbon" which means pebbly sand, but the generally accepted history of its name is of legend.
+The town was said to have been named after the Spanish House of Bourbon, or a misinterpretation of the Cebuano term "Bonbon" which means pebbly sand, but the generally accepted history of its name is of legend.